 Just look to the 2008 election: That’s the one in which Romney won the Iowa Straw Poll in Ames, only to lose the caucuses when Mike Huckabee galvanized religious conservatives and won.

 The evening was particularly important for Minnesota Congresswoman Bachmann.
 With her New Hampshire campaign imploding, Iowa may be her last, best hope of rekindling any substantial support anywhere, and that’s not looking likely.

-In August, she won the Iowa Straw Poll in Ames, which gave her a wave of momentum she managed to ride for all of about an hour, maybe two.
+In August, , which gave her a wave of momentum she managed to ride for all of about an hour, maybe two.
 Iowans abandoned her in droves when Texas Gov. Rick Perry entered the race that same day.
 That was another fickle romance, though, and Perry, according to polls, has been dumped by Iowans in favor of their new sweetheart, Herman Cain.

 In her speech, Bachmann told a longish story about a Biblical hero, and she promised to abolish the Department of Education, the Environmental Protection Agency, the Department of Interior and the federal tax code.